tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * How might cloud-based networking contribute to the advent of start-ups and technological innovators?

   **Sample Answer:** Traditionally, hosting servers meant purchasing on-premises server farms with large up-front costs and regular maintenance, which was a barrier for entry for small startups.
-However, with cloud-based networking such as AWS, small start-ups and even individuals can quickly spin up servers faster and on an as-needed basis, thereby minimizing time to deployment and reducing up-front costs.
-This allows small start-ups to compete more efficiently with larger firms that have existing infrastructures.
+However, with cloud-based networking such as AWS, small startups, and even individuals, can quickly spin up servers faster and on an as-needed basis, thereby minimizing time to deployment and reducing up-front costs.
+This allows small startups to compete more efficiently with larger firms that have existing infrastructures.

 * Where else might technology disrupt traditional finance?

   **Sample Answer:** Machine learning can be used in lending to more efficiently target customers who have a higher likelihood of paying back their loans, while avoiding those who have a higher likelihood of *not* paying back their loans.

-Then, end the discussion with the following points:
+End the discussion with the following points:

 * The field of FinTech is so vast and rapidly changing due to technological innovation that even entire domains of the FinTech ecosystem have begun to change the way in which companies operate and compete with their peers.

-* In order to complete the Unit 1 homework assignment (FinTech case study), students will need to comprehend the nature of the FinTech domains as well as the competitive factors affecting the underlying companies within those domains.
+* In order to complete the Unit 1 homework assignment (FinTech case study), students will need to comprehend the nature of the FinTech domains, as well as the competitive factors affecting the underlying companies within those domains.
 Therefore, we will need to take a closer look at the FinTech landscape.

 ---